WalnutEagle/EC-534-Deep-Learning-Project/README.md

 The names of the folders represent the type of Architecture GAN present in that folder.

-THere is a Additional Material Folder which contains all the tried and failed tries we just included to show our work, as we tried different approaches or methods to obtain the obtain the objective defined in our Project Paper.
+There is a Additional Material Folder which contains all the tried and failed tries we just included to show our work, as we tried different approaches or methods to obtain the obtain the objective defined in our Project Paper.